mirhanu/DisturbanceFeedback/README.md

 ## Abstract

 ## Files
--`dfStdStruct.jl`: The standard implementation of the presented robust controller__ -`dFEffStruct.jl`: The computationally efficient implementation of the presented robust controller__ -`dfEFFmain.jl`: An example usage of the presented methods in a receding horizon fashion__ -`parameters.jl`: Parameters for the Water Distribution Network in the paper.
+-`dfStdStruct.jl`: The standard implementation of the presented robust controller <br /> -`dFEffStruct.jl`: The computationally efficient implementation of the presented robust controller <br />
+-`dfEFFmain.jl`: An example usage of the presented methods in a receding horizon fashion <br />
+-`parameters.jl`: Parameters for the Water Distribution Network in the paper.